emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer.md

 <p align="center"><img src="../../img/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer--capture-phase-msg-solution.png"></p>

-In the Design phase you can configure your integration as explained in various of our previous microlearnings.
-So we will for now assume that you designed your integration as you had in mind.
+In the Design phase, you can configure your integration as explained in various of our previous microlearnings.
+So we will, for now, assume that you designed your integration as you had in mind.

 ### 3.1 View solution in Create

 The first step after adding the integrations to Create is to see how this depiction of reality is represented by eMagiz in the Create phase.
-See below for the result of the Event Streaming part and for the Messaging part:
+See below for the result of the Event Streaming part and the Messaging part:

 <p align="center"><img src="../../img/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer--create-phase-es-solution.png"></p>

 <p align="center"><img src="../../img/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer--create-phase-msg-solution.png"></p>

-As learned in previous microlearnings the Event Streaming part, in this case the creation of the topic is done automatically by eMagiz.
+As learned in previous microlearnings the Event Streaming part, in this case, the creation of the topic is done automatically by eMagiz.
 We will zoom in on how you can set up your messaging entry flow in such a way that it will consume data from the topic that is automatically created by eMagiz.

 ### 3.2 Consume data